 The Rest of the Story of Turkeys and Ducks

 Happily Ever After… Not so fast.
 Just when you think you’ve set up a wonderful idyllic habitat for your animals to live in and Bam!
 Something goes wrong.
 In this case, after only two weeks of turkeys and ducks living together, my husband found two ducks in not so great shape.
 One had a wound on her wing but otherwise no major damage.
 The other ducky was found soaking wet, covered in mud and unable to move.
 Our first thought, after drying them off and taking inventory of symptoms and wounds, was that they got in a fight with each other.
-At the time neither one had been laying eggs yet, so we thought they were boy ducks. (this were the first Pekins we owned and I did not know to look for the tail curl) We dried off the wet duck, set up a crate with a heat lamp and lots of dry straw and made (him) comfortable.
+At the time neither one had been laying eggs yet, so we thought they were boy ducks (these were the first Pekins we owned and I did not know to look for the tail curl).
+We dried off the wet duck, set up a crate with a heat lamp and lots of dry straw and made (him) comfortable.
 (S)he drank some water and we thought He (she) had just lost the fight.
-As the day went on (she) recovered a bit and we closed them up at night with high hopes for a full recovery.
+As the day went on he (she) recovered a bit and we closed them up at night with high hopes for a full recovery.

 Early the next morning, I let everyone, including the injured duck, out in the yard while I cleaned up and filled feed bowls.
 I turned around and noticed that the turkey hen was quietly attacking the injured duck.
 What a bully!
 I grabbed up the victim and proceeded to separate the turkeys and the ducks.
 While cleaning up the crate, I found an egg!
 Apparently, I did not guess the sex of the Pekins correctly.
 Out of the three Pekins we were raising, all three turned out to be hens.
 At least with the Rouens the males and females look different!